5 Email Best Practices for Your U.S. Internship

 Updated: 24 August 2020

-Email is one of the most common forms of business communication, so you'll be sending a lot of emails during your internship or training program in the U.S. It can be tempting to treat them like notes to a friend or family member, especially if your workplace environment is more business casual than corporate, but remember that you are representing yourself as a professional through your work emails.
-We've put together some guidelines to help you impress your colleagues.
+Email is one of the most common forms of business communication; you’ll be sending a lot of them during your internship or training program in the U.S. It can be tempting to treat them like notes to a friend or family member, especially if your workplace environment is more casual than corporate.
+But remember that you are representing yourself as a professional through your work emails.
+And if your goal is to further your career, you should abide by professional standards in all aspects of your workplace conduct.
+We’ve put together some guidelines to help you impress your colleagues.

 1. Salutation/greeting and closing

 First impressions are important, so begin your email with a professional salutation.
 The appropriate way to start an email usually depends on how formal or informal the office culture is.
 Don’t be afraid to take hints from your colleagues at your host employer.
 How do they address you in an email?
 If you’re not sure, it’s always better to be more formal than casual.

 When closing an email, use your name and signature, which should have your contact information.